Meet Denise Forrest

 — a proven leader

-Denise Forrest was born in Detroit and raised in Oak Park.
+Denise Forrest was born in Detroit and raised in Oak Park, Michagn.
 As a former school teacher at Huron Valley Schools, a mom to three daughters, and a Milford resident for almost 40 years, Denise understands the value of an educated workforce.
 Her passion for great public schools motivated her to run for public office in 2018, and continues to fuel her desire for a government accountable to the people, not special interests.

-Denise is a proud member of the Michigan Education Association and National Education Association, and a past president of the Huron Valley Education Association (HVEA) from 2014-2018.
-Denise understands the importance of leadership that represents the people and not personal agendas.
+Denise is a proud member of the Michigan Education Association and the National Education Association, and a past president of the Huron Valley Education Association (HVEA) from 2014-2018.
+Denise understands the importance of civil leadership that represents the people and not personal agendas.
 She worked hard to improve the working conditions and compensation of the 540 teachers, social workers, speech pathologists, and psychologists of Huron Valley Schools, during a time of incredible political scrutiny.

-As an elected member of the Huron Valley School, Denise serves as Board Secretary, Committee Chair of Teaching, Learning, and Technology, and a Committee Member of the Finance Committee.
+A current elected member of the Huron Valley School, Denise serves as Board Secretary, Committee Chair of Teaching, Learning, and Technology, and a Committee Member of the Finance Committee.

 In her free time, Denise enjoys gardening, painting, making jewelry, and multimedia collage work, using fabric and papers dyed with natural flower and plant materials.